 PNNL’s extensive energy storage research and development supports the U.S. Department of Energy’s Office of Electricity (OE), Energy Efficiency and Renewable Energy Office, and Office of Science.
 Our researchers apply expertise to optimize performance of new materials, scale-up new materials and processes, validate performance by building prototypes at industry-relevant scales and then test them under realistic operating conditions.

 In collaboration with universities, industry, utilities, and other national laboratories, our research and development efforts have resulted in more than 54 U.S. patents and 24 commercial licenses for energy storage technologies as of 2021.

 Energy storage for the grid

-A key advance by PNNL is in vanadium flow batteries, where several chemistry innovations have increased the energy density by 70 percent and temperature stability by 80 percent.
+PNNL energy storage scientists engage regularly with our power grid researchers.
+They publish frequently in peer-reviewed journals to push the state-of-the-art in energy storage.
+A key advancement by PNNL is the development of improved and lower-cost vanadium electrolytes for redox flow batteries.
+Several additional chemistry innovations have increased the energy density of these grid-scale batteries by 70 percent and temperature stability by 80 percent.
 These technologies have been licensed to industry, culminating in a 2013 FLC Award for Excellence in Technology Transfer.

 Batteries for transportation